deHasara/CompileDB/prototype/experiments/complex-workloads/README.md

 ## 7. Execute and summarize

-Initialize the database with the shared insertion workload, then collect fresh optimizer statistics before executing the rewritten queries:
+Initialize the database with the workload, then collect fresh optimizer statistics before executing the rewritten queries:

 ```bash